vladimir-lu/vladimir-lu/README.md

 - ⚡ Fun fact: ...
 -->

-I am a (functional) human being ∩ programmer ∩ sailor ∩ tinkerer, currently residing in Germany.
+I am a (functional) human being ∩ programmer ∩ sailor ∩ tinkerer, currently residing in England.

-- 🔭 Interests: functional programming, rust, scala
+- 🔭 Interests: consistency, data privacy, functional programming, rust, safety, scala, security, type systems
 - 📫 How to reach me: vladimir [at] solidninja [dot] [the third-person singular of 'to be']
 - 😄 Pronouns: he/him (also responds to the royal we)
 - 👤 https://www.linkedin.com/in/vladimir1/